octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20Permission/course.md

-# Chapter XX : Financial Application 2.0 - Operators and Permissions
+# Chapter XX : Financial Asset 2.0 - Operators and Permissions

 <dialog character="mechanics">Captain, why are you trying to change the part yourself?
 Just write a function on the terminal and send it to a droid.</dialog>